Director, Office of the Vice-President (Administration) and University Registrar

 - consider the student’s perception of their alleged behaviour, and the response of the student to any steps taken by the University to manage the situation

-- invite the student to present further relevant information, such as medical or other professional reports
+- invite the student to present further relevant information, such as a Disability Services Plan, medical or other professional reports; and

-- identify the risks presented by the behaviour to the student and/or wellbeing of the student and others; and
+- identify the risks presented by the behaviour to the student and/or wellbeing of the student and others.

 b) Management and support